C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 Rummage through your drawers.
 There's definitely one in there somewhere!

 ### 2.54mm male header
 Search ebay for 2.54mm male header.
-You only need 2 pins, for attaching the jumper to.
+You only need 2 pins for attaching the jumper to.
 If this is a problem, you can always just bridge the contacts together with solder.

 ### Enclosure